zeu-9/AI-Chatbot-/README.md

 ## 🚀 Features

 * 🔍 Smart recommendation system based on user input
-* 🤖 AI-generated explanations using Google Gemini API
+* 🤖 AI-generated explanations using API
 * 📊 Data filtering and ranking of products
 * 💬 Interactive UI built with Streamlit
 * ⚡ Real-time responses with fallback handling